LWT News: Friday Now!

 As part of the launch of LWT News, The Six O'Clock Show was axed in July 1988 and replaced on 7 October 1988 by a smaller-scale current affairs programme entitled Friday Now!, presented by Pam Royle with reporters Charles Colville, Rob Sprackling, Jeni Barnett and Chris Serle.

 Originally intended to air for 50 weeks each year, the programme was axed after just ten months due to poor ratings, airing its final edition on Friday 28 July 1989.

 Six O'Clock Live

 Six O'Clock Live was an hour-long news magazine programme launched on Friday 1 September 1989 and presented by Frank Bough and Jeni Barnett with reporters including Danny Baker, Jo Sheldon and Nick Owen.
 Unlike its predecessor, the programme (produced in-house) also incorporated LWT News bulletins from Screen News, and later, Chrysalis.

-Six O'Clock Live's last programme aired on Friday 21 August 1992 in preparation for the launch of London News Network the following year, which would be run as a joint venture between LWT and the incoming ITV contractor for London weekdays, Carlton Television.
+Six O'Clock Lives last programme aired on Friday 21 August 1992 in preparation for the launch of London News Network the following year, which would be run as a joint venture between LWT and the incoming ITV contractor for London weekdays, Carlton Television.
+From the following week up until Christmas 1992, an extended Friday early evening LWT News bulletin was aired at the beginning of LWT's weekend transmissions at 5:15pm whilst the 6pm slot was filled by the Australian soap opera Home and Away.